 It’s so easy to get caught up in all the day-to-day tasks and become blind to how we may be avoiding issues that have a large impact on our minds and health.
 Creating an inventory of the things that are bothering us, or just aren’t working, may provide clarity on the best way to deal with them.

 Figuring out next steps will depend on your unique needs.
 Perhaps you’ll be able to identify issues or blockages once you do the self-assessment mentioned above, or maybe your therapist can help you figure out some specific strategies to test out.
 If you’re not finding the same sense of relief that you’re used to, then it’s definitely time to start trying out new tools.

 But before testing out something new, you may also want to try increasing the frequency or intensity of your current tools to see if that helps.
 For example, if you’re used to working out (or doing yoga) once a week, maybe you need to add in another session each week to see if that helps.

-Maybe you have a regular meetup with a close friend every week.
-Why not try bumping up the date to meet earlier in the week or make plans to meet more frequently?
+Maybe you have a regular meetup with a close friend every week, that isn’t happening anymore.
+Why not connect telephonically and more regularly?
 The action items on your plan will be unique to you, of course.

 Throughout all of this, it’s important to keep track of where you’re at, what you’re testing out and any reactions or results that come from it.
 Over all of the years that I have struggled with depression, it has morphed and changed in so many ways when it comes to how I experience it and what works to overcome the symptoms.